Best FitBit Fitness Tracker Review 2019: Which FitBit is Right For You?

 The Alta is a stylish looking fitness tracker.
 You can even get different bands to make it even more attractive.
 The band that come a standard issue is a sport watch band.
 You can purchase metal and leather bands in various color options.
 It is easy to switch out the bands.
 However, you will notice a bit of wiggle between the band and the tracker, even when it is fully locked in place.
 You won’t actually notice this when you are wearing the device, however.

-There are two modes for the body fat reading.
+There are two modes of Aria 2 for the body fat reading.
 The first mode is the average person, with the other being for athletes.
 When you switch between the two, you’ll get a lower body fat percentage when you’re in the athlete mode.

 All you need to do is to step on the sale to have your weight and body fat percentage displayed.
 Up to eight people can use the scale, with personal details for each being recorded.
 When you step on the scale, it can tell who it is based on the weight.
 If the scale is not sure, you can simply tap the scale with your foot to let it know who is using it.